FioChuck/normalized_data_gen/README.md

 There are two options for writing data BigQuery using the Spark connector Direct Mode and Indirect Mode.

-Indirect more relies on the [GCS Spark Connector](https://github.com/GoogleCloudDataproc/hadoop-connectors/tree/master/gcs) which is NOT included with the connector.
+Indirect relies on the [GCS Spark Connector](https://github.com/GoogleCloudDataproc/hadoop-connectors/tree/master/gcs) which is NOT included with the connector.
 The Maven package for this connector is available here:

 > > // https://mvnrepository.com/artifact/com.google.cloud.bigdataoss/gcs-connector
 > > libraryDependencies += "com.google.cloud.bigdataoss" % "gcs-connector" % "hadoop3-2.2.10"